 What is Exotic Pet Insurance?

-The best pet insurance companies offer a service for pet owners seeking a financial safety net in case their animal gets sick or injured and requires expensive veterinary treatment.
+A lot of pet insurance companies offer a service for pet owners seeking a financial safety net in case their animal gets sick or injured and requires expensive veterinary treatment.
 Owners of dogs, cats, and, in some cases, exotic pets, pay a monthly premium for this service, with costs varying based on the age and breed of the animal, what medical costs are covered under the policy, what annual or per-procedure deductible the policy includes, and what percentage of treatment the customer will be reimbursed for by the company.

-Best Exotic Pet Insurance Providers 2020
+Recommended Exotic Pet Insurance Providers 2021

-Best for: A wide array of pets, especially birds
+Ideal for: A wide array of pets, especially birds

 - 24-hour vet hotline